-This satisfying Instant Pot Pork Soup with New Mexico Hatch Chiles achieves long-simmered flavor in a short pressure cooking time.
-Although made with simple ingredients, roasted green chiles add a kick of spicy flavor to this soup, making this soup an ideal comfort meal.
+This satisfying Instant Pot Green Chile Stew made with New Mexico Hatch chiles achieves long-simmered flavor in a short pressure cooking time.
+Although made with simple ingredients, roasted green chiles add spicy flavor to this soup, making this soup an ideal comfort meal.
+[Stovetop directions also provided].

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.